Learning Factory: TU Darmstadt: Process Learning Factory CiP

-Technische Universität Wien: Pilot Factory
+TU Wien: Pilot Factory

 In the TU Wien Pilot Factory focuses on Industrie 4.0.
 It is a realistic test environment with real machines, real production chains, and a real product.
 On 900 m^{2} a 3D printer is produced that uses the principle of fused deposition modeling.
 The printer dimensions can be configured on customer requirements.
 Different Industrie 4.0-concepts are integrated, e.g. process and layout adaptivity, a high degree of human-machine interaction, and use of data analytics for transparency and optimization.
 AGV transportation connects the manufacturing with the assembly area.
 The material is replenished automatically.
 Furthermore, operators are assisted with collaborative robots, assistance systems, sensor technology, and image processing.

 Stellenbosch University: Stellenbosch Learning Factory

 The Stellenbosch Learning Factory of the Stellenbosch University provides trainings for lean operations, ergonomics and is a research platform for Industrie 4.0.
 The target groups are industry partners and students for industrial engineering.
 New developments include a double degree M.Sc.
 Program with the Reutlingen University.
 German students have the possibility to visit a summer school.
 In the learning factory a RFID track and trace-system and a real time KPI visualization are integrated.
 The product of the Stellenbosch University is a O-scale train set.